 Gay and lesbian employees are protected from same sexual harassment.
 A gay or lesbian employee who is sexually harassed by a supervisor or co-worker of the same sex may have a claim of sexual harassment.
 Similarly a heterosexual employee who is harassed by a same sex coworker or supervisor could state a claim for sexual harassment.

-Our firm has Texas employment attorneys in Dallas, Austin, and San Antonio.
 If you believe that you have been discriminated against in the workplace because of your sexual orientation, please contact our Texas sexual orientation discrimination lawyers today.